New analysis challenges conventional wisdom about combining anonymity tools

 Argument 3: Global adversaries can correlate traffic anyway

-If an attacker can monitor both your VPN provider and your destination, they might correlate encrypted traffic patterns to identify you regardless of Tor.
+Here's the humanized version: If an attacker can keep tabs on both your VPN provider and wherever you're trying to reach, they might actually match up your encrypted traffic patterns to figure out who you are - even though you're using Tor.

 The reality: This describes a "global passive adversary"—an entity that can monitor all internet traffic simultaneously.
 Tor's threat model explicitly acknowledges that no system protects against global passive adversaries.
 Such adversaries remain largely theoretical.